-Once you’ve booked your dream travel itinerary, it suddenly dawns on you that you will have to figure out what to pack.
-I am a big proponent of carry-ons and limiting what you take with you.
+Once you’ve booked your dream travel itinerary, it suddenly dawns on you that you will have to figure out what to wear and take with you.
+I am a big proponent of carry-ons and limiting what you pack.

 I need to keep my hands free to keep her safe for a start.

-Consider spacepak bags if you have a hard time organizing and making your items fit into a carry on bag.
-If you need a good travel checklist for everything, I am a big fan of Rick Steeve’s travel checklist, click here to use it (opens in a pdf).
+Consider spacepak bags if you have difficulty organizing and making your items fit into a carry-on bag.
+If you need a good travel checklist for everything, I am a big fan of Rick Steeve’s travel checklist; click here to use it (opens in a pdf).